JustinTurkaly/HueHive/README.md

-## 🌈🐝 HueHive: Transform your design ideas with AI 🐝🌈
+## 🌈🐝 HueHive: Transform your design ideas with the power of AI 🐝🌈

 ### 🎉 HueHive was submitted to the 2023 Supabase AI hackathon! 🎉